fraganator/archive-cache-manager/README.md

 * The M3U contents will list the absolute path to one cached file per disc, where the file is chosen based on the associated emulator \ platform file priority (see above), or the special _All \ All_ priority.
 * If the emulator / platform supports M3U files, the generated M3U file will be used when launching the game.

+Default: _Checked_

+#### Use Game ID As M3U Filename
+Check this option to use the game's ID (GUID) when creating an M3U file for a multi-disc game (this is the same convention used by LaunchBox).
+When unchecked, the M3U file will be named after the game's title.

+*Note: The name of the M3U file is used by emulators to automatically name game save files.
+Using the game ID guarantees the save game files will be unique, but can be difficult to manually manage.*

+Default: _Checked_

 ## Building
 The project is built with Visual Studio Community 2019 and .NET Framework 4.7.2.